Center for Democracy and Technology: Since 2020

+Also in May 2020, CDT launched the Global Encryption Coalition, as part of the steering committee with the Internet Society and Global Partners Digital.
+The coalition aims to protect privacy globally by working to “deliver expert analysis, global engagement, and a megaphone to support local efforts to protect encryption”.
+Since 2020, the coalition has mobilized encryption awareness programs across Africa, South America, and Europe.
+They have also advocated against encryption backdoor legislation in Australia, the United Kingdom, and the United States.

+CDT opposed digital child safety bills that could potentially result in online censorship or privacy concerns, including the EARN IT Act and the Children's Internet Protection Act (CIPA).

+A Center for Democracy and Technology gerrymandering expert on November 9, 2021 commented on North Carolina’s legislature's multiple redrawings of the congressional map, citing that they were ordered twice, due to unfair gerrymandering.
+The Center for Democracy and Technology comments on gerrymandering because most drawings of districts are initially drafted by digital software of political parties.

+In May 2023, CDT started the AI Governance Lab, which is focused on mitigating bias and building ethical safety mechanisms for AI models.
+In early 2024, the Lab analyzed the marginal societal risk of open foundation models with the Stanford Institute for Human-Centered AI.
+Since its launch, the AI Gov Lab has also published reports on AI assurance, AI safety training transparency, action-taking AI agents, AI personalization, AI documentation, and fairness and equity assessments.

 Project teams

 Privacy and data

 Formerly directed by Michelle Richardson, CDT's Privacy and Data Project was created to examine the evolving role of technology in daily life, considering its influence on individuals, communities, and law.
-In identifying emerging issues and collaborating with companies and public officials, CDT's privacy experts are able to develop progress-oriented technical and policy solutions.
 Among the topics covered by CDT's Privacy and Data team are AI and Machine Learning, European Privacy law, U.S Privacy Legislation, Disability rights and AI, Health Privacy, the Internet of Things, Broadband Privacy, Drones, Student Privacy, and Digital Decisions.
 Additionally, CDT heads the State Privacy Resource Center, which serves as a repository of information to help policymakers at the state and local level craft privacy legislation.

-AI and Machine Learning

-The CDTs Privacy and Data team is focusing on how automated processes are making decisions that affect people’s data and privacy because automated programs could make discriminatory decisions that can affect many people’s lives.
-They are working to ensure that innovation in the field of AI and Machine Learning remains.
-However, they want to make sure the rights of individuals aren’t taken away and AI is used in a responsible and ethical way.

-European Privacy Law
+European privacy law

 The CDT pushes for privacy to be upheld in Europe through different laws.
 Due to the many emerging possibilities in the field of data collection the CDT pushes to ensure that the privacy of the individuals in society data is maintained.
 The CDT focuses on both the technology behind data collection as well as the laws in place in Europe.
 The legislation that they are focused on includes the General Data Protection Regulation, Right to Be Forgotten, Pseudonymous Data, and the EU–U.S. Privacy Shield agreement.

 Health privacy

-Due to the importance of data regarding individuals' health, the CDT pushes for the privacy and security in the data that is collected in the Health Industry and advocates for the ability of Individuals to know who is using data related to their health.
-There recent featured content in this field includes Vaccination data gathering, The CDT and eHI’s Proposed Consumer Privacy Framework for Health Data.
+The CDT pushes for the privacy and security in the data that is collected in the health industry.
+Their recent featured content in this field includes vaccination data gathering, The CDT and eHI’s Proposed Consumer Privacy Framework for Health Data.